agnos-ai/northwind/README.md

 `home/RDFox.lic`

+## Host computer Pre-requisits

+You must have **Homebrew** and **Curl** installed on the host computer in order to be able to run the exercises in this demo.
+Please, follow the instructions on this [web site](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux) to install those tools on Windows, MacOS, and Linux.

 ## Running the container

 ### Usage
-For help using the local-run.sh command, run the following:
+For help using the local-run.sh command, run the following in your terminal:

 `./local-run.sh -h `

-To run the container, execute the command below.
+To run the container, execute the command below in your terminal:

 `./local-run.sh -u "admin" -p "admin" `

 ## Exercises